 Do not let interview nerves get the better of you.
 A little preparation goes a long way.
-By being ready for your next interview, you will ooze confidence and sail through to the next round.
+By being ready for your next interview with the perfect elevator pitch and understanding of the role, you will ooze confidence and sail through to the next round.

 Take the time to prepare some questions that you would like to ask your interviewer.
 You need to show your interviewer that you are interested and that you have done relevant research into the role in mind.
 Your agency will brief you on the types of questions that will be asked during the interview.
 Ensure that you take this on board.
 If the interviewer is going to ask you competency-based questions, read up on them.
 Think about answers to the questions and make notes.